gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ---
 layout: post
-description: Simple and effective way to get relevant entities from user utterance and rank them by their relevance from unstructured catalog
+description: Keyword extraction from search queries is a fundamental aspect of conversational commerce.
+In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them by their relevance and their presence in a unstructured product catalog.
 title: Catalog Entity Extraction for Search
 #image: /assets/minos-chart.png
 published: true